whidl/whidl/README.md

 ## Documentation

 In-progress documentation is at [whidl.github.io](https://whidl.github.io).
-The docs source is the `book` directory in this repository.
+The docs source is the `docs` directory in this repository.
 The documentation can be read locally by using `mdbook serve`, or on GitHub codespaces `mdbook serve --hostname 0.0.0.0`.

 ## Using whidl to synthesize ROMs for the CS 314 Toy ARM computer